checkedc/checkedc-clang/clang/docs/checkedc/Update-to-latest-LLVM-sources.md

   which was merged into `updated_baseline_master_12`.
     - The pristine LLVM/Clang source at &lt;branch-point-of-11-on-main&gt;
     - The pristine LLVM/Clang source at &lt;branch-point-of-12-on-main&gt;

+    The description of the three snapshots above holds only for the initial merge from LLVM 11 to 12 in phase 1 step 6.
+For a merge of additional Checked C feature development in phase 1 step 8, the relevant versions are a snapshot of branch `updated_baseline_master_12` after step 6 or an earlier iteration of step 8 (i.e. the common ancestor), a snapshot of the current `master` branch that is being merged, and a snapshot of the current `updated_baseline_master_12` branch before starting the merge.

+    Here are some alternatives to the above approach of using source snapshots to manually perform diffs of the relevant files:
+    - Run `git mergetool` - you may need to have a merge tool that is suitable for your environment (Linux/Windows) installed and configured (ex.: `kdiff3`).
+    - Set `git config merge.conflictstyle diff3` before running `git merge` so that the conflict markup written to the file shows all three versions rather than just two.
+    - Run
+    `git show :1:clang/path/to/some/File.cpp > clang/path/to/some/File.1.cpp`
+    (and similarly with 2 or 3 in place of 1) to write out the three versions for inspection with other tools.

 3. When bitfields are modified (or need modification to accommodate changes related to Checked C) in files like `clang/include/clang/AST/Stmt.h` (see